ADE-Scheduler/ADE-Scheduler/docs/source/tutorials/contribute.rst

     PROFILE = True

 And voilà!
-When the application is (re-)started, it will not output the time taken by each request.
+Once the application is (re-)started, it will now output the time taken by each request.
 It will also write the profile stats into files under the :code:`profile` folder.

 If you wish the tweak the profiling settings, you can modify the :code:`app.py` file.
 More information can be found `here <https://werkzeug.palletsprojects.com/en/2.0.x/middleware/profiler/>`_.